alex-thorne/take-home-assignment/README.md

 >>
 >>1.
 Write a python application that displays Chuck Norris jokes from [this API](https://api.chucknorris.io/).
 >>2.
 The application should render a simple html page with the data from point 1.
 >>3.
-Prepare the applicatio to run in a Docker container.
+Prepare the application to run in a Docker container.
 >>
 >>Additional requirements:
 >>